National Tree Day

 • Pacific Serviceberry is a deciduous shrub or small tree growing 7 meters (23').
 White flowers in the early spring give way to dark purple pomme fruits in summer.
 These berries are enjoyed by both wildlife and people, and the fruits can be eaten fresh or dried.
 They adapt well, but heavy clay and wet soils should be avoided.

-• Black Hawthorn a small tree native to British Columbia growing to about 8 meters (26’) that have white showy flowers in clusters in early spring, but they also don sharp thorns, about 3 cm long.
+• Black Hawthorn is a small tree native to British Columbia growing to about 8 meters (26’) that have white showy flowers in clusters in early spring, but they also don sharp thorns, about 3 cm long.
 Their leaves are thick and leathery and the black drupe fruit forms in the summer and provide food for birds in the winter.
 They grow best in full sun conditions.

 • Shore Pine is an evergreen tree which grows to a height of 15 meters (49’) in a somewhat sprawling and irregular form.
 This native conifer grows along the Pacific Ocean shorelines.
 Shore Pine is highly adaptable to many soil conditions, wet or dry.